I began blogging in 2004. You could say I have a little experience.

 I adore my GoPro Hero 5.
 The voice commands and touch screen make this so easy to use.
 (Amazing compared to my old Hero 3.)
 It also has the ability of shooting video and photos simultaneously- a terrific asset if you are active!

 I tote my camera gear in a Kelly Moore camera bag.
+I love the Woodstock backpack, but there are loads of styles for men & women.

 To keep myself on task I use a Bullet Journal.
 Very ‘low tech’ but it’s the most flexible system I’ve found and it’s the only one I’ve stuck with.